grande-dev/pFT-ANLC-preview/README.md

 \end{cases}
 $$

-where $u_1$ and $u_2$ represents two control signals, and $h_1$ and $h_2$ the health status of the actuators.
+where $u_1$ and $u_2$ represent two control signals, and $h_1$ and $h_2$ the health status of the actuators.

-In this test case, the goal is stabilise the pendulum in its upright position starting from the stable equilibrium position (pendulum hanging down with no angular velocity).
+In this test case, the aim is to stabilise the pendulum in its upright position, starting from the configuration with the pendulum hanging down and no angular velocity.
 Hereby, the comparison of three control laws is provided: a *Linear Quadratic Regulator* (LQR), a *vanilla Augmented Neural Lyapunov Control* (vANLC) and a *passive Fault Tolerant-Augmented Neural Lyapunov Control* (pFT-ANLC).

 ### Nominal case
 As expected, all the control laws work correctly in the nominal scenario (no faults):